DuckBoss/InspectSystem-Unity/README.md

 ## Current Issues
 - Text Mesh Pro sometimes doesn't display the instructions above the sign in the demo scene on first start up.
 (Not an issue with the Inspect System)
+<b> Please use the updated release builds for maximum compatibility! </b>